OpenMeet-Team/openmeet-platform/docs/user-stories/using-an-invite-only-group.md

 4. Once an admin or moderator approves my membership, I get a notification that I'm a member of the group, and I can now participate in group activities.

+## 5. Vetting new members who requested to join

+1. As a moderator, admin, or owner, I can see a list of pending members that have requested to join the group.
+2. I can approve or reject their membership to the group moving them from the waiting list to the group members list.
+    * If I reject them, they get a notification that they were rejected and why.
+    * If I approve them, they get a notification that they were approved and can now participate in group activities with the role of Member
+    * If I want a more thorough vetting process, I can email or DM them to schedule a video call where I can check their ID and address information
+    * If I want to be more hands off, I can approve all requests automatically or disable the invitation only option.

+## 6. Removing members from the group

+1. As a moderator, admin, or owner, I can remove a member from the group.
+2. This removes them from the group members list and they will no longer be able to participate in group activities.

 ---

 # Using an Invite-Only Group v2